mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 -------------------

-Convert data defined in a volume created with mne_volume_source_space to an MRI overlay, see Section 9.4.
+Convert data defined in a volume created with mne_volume_source_space to an MRI overlay, see :ref:`BEHDEJEC`.

 mne_volume_source_space
 -----------------------